Tidykiwi/Tidykiwi/README.md

 - 👋 Hi, my name is Ross!
-- 👀 I’m interested in software development
+- 👀 I’m interested in web and software development
 - 🌱 I’m currently learning software development at Mission Ready in New Zealand
 - 💞️ I’m looking to collaborate on ... nothing at this stage as I am studying fulltime
 - 📫 How to reach me rosskeithbaker@gmail.com